FinEval: A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models: Related Work

 \section{Related Work}

-In contrast to traditional benchmarks that typically assess models based on a single task or a single type of task, such as language understanding, knowledge, or reasoning, our focus lies on domain-specific benchmarks.

-Several domain-specific benchmarks have been proposed to compare the effectiveness of different methods in modeling text from specific domains in a fair manner.
-The CBLUE benchmark \citep{zhang2021cblue} is a collection of language understanding tasks in the biomedical field, including named entity recognition and information extraction.
-GAOKAO-Bench \citep{zhang2023evaluating} gathers questions from the Chinese Gaokao examination to evaluate the language comprehension and logical reasoning abilities of LLMs.
-In a similar vein, the AGIEval benchmark \citep{zhong2023agieval} is designed to assess the performance of foundation models on human-centric standardized exams, such as college entrance exams, law school admission tests, math competitions, and lawyer qualification tests.
+\textbf{General Benchmark} Current general benchmarks primarily focus on conventional tasks such as natural language understanding, text generation, logical reasoning, programming skills, professional knowledge, and multi-turn dialogues.
+These benchmarks rarely address tasks in the financial domain, particularly the security issues that are highly valued in finance and complex tasks like those involving agents.
+There are several well-established benchmarks for evaluating English and Chinese foundation models, including MMLU ~\citep{hendrycks2021measuring}, HELM~\citep{liang2022holistic}, AGIEval ~\citep{zhong2023agieval}, CLUE ~\citep{xu-etal-2020-clue}, and C-Eval ~\citep{huang2023c}.
+Other benchmarks focus on large language models' advanced abilities, like hard math problem-solving ~\citep{2021_be83ab3e} and coding ~\citep{chen2021evaluating}, which become more apparent as model scale grows.
+TruthfulQA ~\citep{lin2021truthfulqa} measures the authenticity of language models when answering questions.
+BIG-bench ~\citep{srivastava2022beyond} evaluates language models across various domains.
+CBLUE~\citep{zhang2021cblue} is a collection of language understanding tasks in the biomedical field, including named entity recognition and information extraction.
+GAOKAO-Bench~\citep{zhang2023evaluating} gathers questions from the Chinese Gaokao examination to evaluate the language comprehension and logical reasoning abilities of LLMs.
+Similarly, AGIEval~\citep{zhong2023agieval} assess the performance of foundation models on human-centric standardized exams, such as college entrance exams.

-However, the availability of benchmarks specifically catering to the financial domain remains limited.
-One notable benchmark in this field is the FLUE benchmark \citep{shah2022flue}, which focuses on the financial domain and includes five tasks tailored for English financial text.
-Another benchmark, the ConvFinQA benchmark \citep{chen2022convfinqa}, aims to investigate the chain of numerical reasoning in conversational finance question answering.
-In addition, the BBT-CFLEB benchmark \citep{lu2023bbt} is designed for evaluating language understanding and generation in the financial domain.
-It comprises six datasets that cover both understanding and generation tasks.